Barracuda Cloud Security Guardian must be able to communicate with your Cloud Service account. Perform the following steps to enable communication.

 - Role – Contributor

-- Assign access to – Azure AD user, group, or application
+- Assign access to – Azure AD user, group, or service principal.

 - Select – Select the application you created for use with Barracuda Cloud Security Guardian in Step 5 above.